lmagyar/prim-batch/README.md

 With the help of this script you can sync multiple phones (Primitive FTPd SFTP servers) and multiple folders on them in a preconfigured way.

 It basically concatenates command lines for prim-ctrl and prim-sync based on the config.
-So depending on your system, windows or unix, use the appropriate single or double quotation marks and proper escaping in the config file.
+So depending on your system, Windows or Unix, use the appropriate single or double quotation marks and proper escaping in the config file.

 See my other project, https://github.com/lmagyar/prim-sync, for bidirectional and unidirectional sync over SFTP (multiplatform Python script optimized for the Primitive FTPd SFTP server).